mihaicristiantanase/cl-statemachine-to-swift/README.md

     if actionGoToG == nil {
       fatalError("Machine not started because action 'goToG' is missing") }
-    if actionKeepState == nil {
+    if actionExecuteSomething == nil {
-      fatalError("Machine not started because action 'keepState' is missing") }
+      fatalError("Machine not started because action 'executeSomething' is missing") }

     // start the machine